 Between my mother’s recipes, my grandmother’s recipes and even my great-grandmother’s recipes (which are currently a mishmash of half-German, half-English chicken scratch on a handful of torn-out notepad pages that my family members are trying to translate into a cookbook to share with everyone, which I so hope works out because I reallllly miss her Black Forest cherry cake), I could fill this blog with posts until the end of time, no joke.
 It’s funny, because I never thought I grew up in a particularly culinary family — and in the classical sense, I didn’t.
 But I most definitely grew up around good food: food that has created memories and has withstood the test of time.

 Like my Oma’s aforementioned Black Forest cherry cake that she would make for holidays, and my grandfather would always steal a maraschino cherry off the top before she’d serve it so it always looked a little funny once it made it to the table for dessert.
 Or my grandma’s boiled beef, which I admit is the worst name in the world but it is truly some of the most tender and delicious meat I’ve ever eaten and probably ever will eat and it never goes to waste at our family dinners.
-Or my dad’s chili — which, as you already know, is so good it has the potential of creating a booming business.
+Or my dad’s white chicken chili — which, as you already know, is so good it has the potential of creating a booming business.

 And of course, there’s my mama’s egg salad.
 It’s so simple, and yet it’s one of my favorite things that she makes.